tomayac/blogccasion/posts/2023/06/web-apps-on-macos-sonoma-14-beta.md

 **👀 Observation:** Different from iOS/iPadOS, credentials in cookies are copied over, so if you were logged in when running in the tab, you're logged in when you launch the app.
-No other storage means apart from cookies are copied.
+No other storage means apart from cookies are copied. _"When a user adds a website to their Dock, Safari will copy the website's cookies to the web app.
+That way, if someone is logged into their account in Safari, they will remain logged in within the web app.
+This will only work if the authentication state is stored within cookies.
+Safari does not copy over any other kind of local storage.
+After a user adds a web app to the Dock, no other website data is shared, which is great for privacy"._

 **👀 Observation:** DevTools are blocked.
 This looks like a conscious decision.